Historical Observing Metadata Repository

 a variety of weather stations throughout their lifespans, including identifiers,

-names, locations, observation times, reporting methods, and equipment
+names, locations, observation times, reporting methods, photos, and equipment

 modifications and siting.
 Station histories are most extensive for the